Mary Elizabeth Mastrantonio: Stage

-Mastrantonio has appeared on Broadway in various musicals, including West Side Story, Copperfield, The Human Comedy, and the 2002 revival of Man of La Mancha, where she played Aldonza/Dulcinea opposite Brian Stokes Mitchell.
+Mastrantonio has appeared on Broadway in various musicals, including as an understudy later in the 1980 run of West Side Story, Copperfield, The Human Comedy, and the 2002 revival of Man of La Mancha, where she played Aldonza/Dulcinea opposite Brian Stokes Mitchell.
 She has appeared in New York Shakespeare Festival productions of Henry V, Measure for Measure, and Twelfth Night.
 Her New York City stage performances brought her a Tony Award nomination and two Drama Desk Award nominations.

 She also starred in Grand Hotel at the Donmar Warehouse in London's West End.
 In 1984, she was featured in a benefit performance of A Christmas Carol with Helen Hayes, Raul Julia, Harold Scott, F. MacIntyre Dixon, and Len Cariou at the Symphony Space in New York.
 In 2008, she starred in A View from the Bridge as Beatrice, with Ken Stott and Allan Corduner at the Duke of York's Theatre, London.
 On stage, she most recently starred in Ghosts as Helena Alving at the Seattle Repertory Theater.

 Personal life

 Since 1990, Mastrantonio has been married to director Pat O'Connor, who directed The January Man; they have two sons.
-She and her family lived in England for twenty years, moving back to the United States in the 2010s.
+She and her family lived in England for twenty years before moving back to the United States in the 2010s.